doroudi/YummyAdmin/README.md

 ### Deploy on Netlify

 Go to [Netlify](https://app.netlify.com/start) and select your clone, `OK` along the way, and your App will be live in a minute.

-### Docker Production Build

-First, build the vitesse image by opening the terminal in the project's root directory.

 ```bash
 docker buildx build . -t yummyadmin:latest